If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 Outdoor apparel in bright, cheerful colors can provide a small additional mood lift.

-It’s not always easy or pleasant to exercise in inclement weather, but even a 15-minute walk can increase feel-good brain chemicals like serotonin, dopamine, norepinephrine, and endorphins.
-(23)
+It’s not always easy or pleasant to exercise in inclement weather, but even a brief walk can increase feel-good brain chemicals.

 If exercise outdoors is not possible, exercise indoors.